-It may also be called HDR (high dynamic range).
+It may also be called HDR (high dynamic range) in some camera menus.

 When letting your camera bracket the exposure you will be faced with a choice of how wide you wish to set the bracket.
 AEB (auto exposure bracketing) means the camera will decide on the range based on the scene.
 Otherwise, you may be able to select 0.5, 1 or 2 values to the left and right of your current f/stop.